Psilofyr

 Psilofyr’s Proxies and Avatars

 Psilofyr also uses its spores to create temporary avatars, enormous fungal beings that carry out its will on other planes.
-These avatars radiate an aura of tranquillity, calming even the most violent foes, though they are capable of devastating power if forced into combat.
+These manifestations radiate an aura of tranquillity, calming even the most violent foes, though they are capable of devastating power if forced into combat.

 Canonical Sources: On Hallowed Ground [2e] p176; Planes of Law [2e] Mechanus p10-11,20-21; Player’s Guide p26.